tassiluca/direct-style-experiments/docs/content/docs/02-blog-posts-ws.md

     def all()(using Async): Either[String, LazyList[Post]]
 ```

 As you can see, `Future`s are gone and the return type it's just the result of their intent (expressed with `Either` to return a meaningful message in case of failure).
-The fact they are _suspendable_ is expressed by means of the `Async` context which is required to invoke those function.
+The fact they are _suspendable_ is expressed by means of the `Async` context, which is required to invoke those function.

 > Key inspiring principle (actually, "stolen" by Kotlin)
 >
 > ***&#10077;Concurrency is hard!
 Concurrency has to be explicit!&#10078;***

 By default the code is serial.
-If you want to opt-in concurrency you have to explicitly use a `Future` or `Task` that spawn a new virtual thread, that executes it asynchronously allowing the caller to continue its execution.
+If you want to opt-in concurrency you have to explicitly use a `Future` or `Task` spawning a new control flow that executes asynchronously, allowing the caller to continue its execution.

+The other important key feature of the library is the support to **structured concurrency and cancellation mechanisms**:

+- `Future`s are `Cancellable` instances;
+  - When you cancel a future using the `cancel()` method, it promptly sets its value to `Failure(CancellationException)`.
+Additionally, if it's a runnable future, the thread associated with it is interrupted using `Thread.interrupt()`.
+  - to avoid the immediate cancellation, deferring the cancellation after some block is possible using `uninterruptible` function:

+    ```scala
+    val f = Future {
+      // this can be interrupted
+      uninterruptible {
+        // this cannot be interrupted *immediately*
+      }
+      // this can be interrupted
+    }
+    ```

-The other important key feature of the proposed direct style is the support to **structured concurrency with cancellation**.
-This allow the nesting of future, meaning that the lifetime of nested computations is contained within the lifetime of enclosing ones, ensuring that...
+- `Future`s are nestable; it is assured that the lifetime of nested computations is contained within the lifetime of enclosing ones.
+This is achieved using `CompletionGroup`s, which are cancellable objects themselves and serves as containers for other cancellable objects, that once cancelled, all of its members are cancelled as well.
+  - A cancellable object can be included inside the cancellation group of the async context using the `link` method; this is what the [implementation of the `Future` does, under the hood](https://github.com/lampepfl/gears/blob/07989ffdae153b2fe11ac1ece53ce9dd1dbd18ef/shared/src/main/scala/async/futures.scala#L140).

 The implementation of the `create` function with direct style in gears looks like this: